WGBH/AAPB2/app/views/override/legal/tou.md

 <p>1.
 If you are a copyright owner or an agent of a copyright owner and
-believe that any content on the Site infringes upon your copyrights, you may submit a notification to WGBH’s Designated Agent pursuant to the Digital Millennium Copyright Act (“DMCA”) section 17 USC 512 (c) (3).
+believe that any content on the Site infringes upon your copyrights, you may submit a notification to WGBH's Designated Agent pursuant to the Digital Millennium Copyright Act (“DMCA”) section 17 USC 512 (c) (3).
 All notifications of claimed copyright infringement should be forwarded to our Designated Agent:
 Eric Brass, One Guest Street, Boston, MA 02135, fax: 617–300-1014, email: